RetroDECK/ES-DE/USERGUIDE-DEV.md

 EmulationStation.exe --resolution 1281 800
 ```

 Some computers using Intel Iris Xe GPUs refuse to start ES-DE or display excessive graphics corruption.
-These problems are seemingly caused by driver bugs and do not occur when using Linux.
+These problems are seemingly caused by driver bugs and do not occur when using Linux with the same hardware.
 There is no known solution or workaround to this issue other than switching to Linux or waiting for Intel to resolve the problem with a driver update.

 Some older games (and possibly emulators too) may not work correctly or even start at all if ES-DE is set to run in the background while a game is launched.
 So if you experience strange issues with some games, make sure that the setting _Run in background (while game is launched)_ is disabled.
 If launching any of these problematic games from the _desktop_ system, also make sure to use the default emulator entry _Suspend ES-DE_ and not the alternative emulator _Keep ES-DE running_.